ClimateImpactLab/impact-calculations/docs/install.md

 Now, all of your `pip` commands will add packages just to the environment.
 Drop all `--user` arguments from the `pip` commands below.
 You will need to do this last line every time you want to use the system.

+POSSIBLE.
+If someone else has already created a virtual environment with all of the installed packages, you may be able to use theirs.
+Try running `source <PATH-TO-THEIR-ENV>/bin/activate` and then skip to trying to the last step (where you create the `server.yml`) file below.

 1. Clone `open-estimate` to your project directory:
    ```$ git clone https://github.com/ClimateImpactLab/open-estimate.git```